canonical/cloud-init/doc/rtd/reference/distros.rst

 .. note::

-    While BSD variants are not typically refered to as "distributions", cloud-init has an abstraction for operating system differences, which should be contained in `cloudinit/distros/ <https://github.com/canonical/cloud-init/tree/main/cloudinit/distros>`_.
+    While BSD variants are not typically referred to as "distributions", cloud-init has an abstraction for operating system differences, which should be contained in `cloudinit/distros/ <https://github.com/canonical/cloud-init/tree/main/cloudinit/distros>`_.